 2.1.
 Social engineering

-This includes clicking on a link in an email where the sender (falsely) presents themselves as your bank, YouTube, Google, hosting provider, domain registrar etc. Always check headers when you are asked to click on a link, or give any data/information.
+This includes clicking on a link in an email where the sender (falsely) presents themselves as your bank, or YouTube, Google, your hosting provider, domain registrar etc. Always check headers when you are asked to click on a link, or give any data/information.
+Article on that: how to safely handle emails.

 Same goes for giving access to your computer, smartphone, working area etc.